26 – 28 inches

 Male vs Female

-In general, the primary difference between males and females tend to be in size.
+In general, the primary difference between male and female German Shorthaired Labs tends to be their size.
 The females are usually smaller and a little lighter than the males.
 The females tend to run 26 inches in height and weigh 55 – 65 pounds whereas the males are usually 26 – 28 inches in height and weigh 55 – 80 pounds.

 Some believe there are personality differences between the different sexes, such as the males are more aggressive and less affectionate than the females, but there are a number of discussions on this subject.